itsjfx/jfx.ac/content/blog/my-kvm-is-better-than-yours.md

 I reflected on my KVM setup and I realised that there is a fairly simple alternative which does not require soldering or taking apart the UGREEN KVM.

 Using [udev rules](https://en.wikipedia.org/wiki/Udev), you can detect when a device is connected or disconnected from your Linux machine and run a shell command.
 You can create these rules on a single "main" machine - and listen to events on the USB hub device.
-When disconnected, you could run `monitorcontrol` to switch the display to your other device - and when connected switch back to the main machines display input.
+When disconnected, you could run `monitorcontrol` to switch the display input to your other machine - and when connected switch back to the main machines display input.

 For the UGREEN KVM, here are two rules which implement the above: